xmpf/xmpf.github.io/content/posts/sova/index.md

 <uses-permission android:name="android.permission.VIBRATE"/>
 ```

 The malware asks for the above permissions.
+An explanation for each permission can be found [here](https://developer.android.com/reference/android/Manifest.permission).

 #### Declaration of the Application